 It was a process that began with a delay which is all the more remarkable if one considers Treves' accomplishments at a very young age, and that Treves undertook without the support of his teacher, Gaetano De Sanctis.
 Instead, he was supported by the people who were involved with the Istituto italiano per gli studi storici, of which Mattioli was the funding sponsor and president (1952-1973).
 In 1962, two other important volumes came out with Ricciardi, which Treves could submit for the concorso the following year.
-It must also be considered that Filippo Cassola and Marcello Gigante were teaching in Trieste at the time; they were both connected with the Neapolitan academic environment, as was Giovanni Pugliese Carratelli, whom Treves later replaced when he transferred to Florence.
+It must also be considered that Filippo Cassola and Marcello Gigante were teaching in Trieste at the time; they were both connected with the Neapolitan academic environment, as was Giovanni Pugliese Carratelli, whom Treves later replaced when he transferred to Florence48.
 Finally, from the mid-seventies until a few months before his death, in Nice on 7 July 1992, Treves periodically held seminars at Palazzo Filomarino, to which he also bequeathed part of his library.

-These complex academic dynamics and the "poor visibility" of his scientific production in later years, albeit noteworthy, perhaps partly demonstrate the "inability (or [...] unwillingness)" - certainly Treves' initial difficulties - "to integrate completely into the new environment in Italy" after the end of World War II.
-In brief, independence and separation from the context in which he found himself on each occasion characterized Treves' life, before and after his exile.
+These complex academic dynamics and the "poor visibility"49 of his scientific production in later years, albeit noteworthy, perhaps partly demonstrate the "inability (or [...] unwillingness)" - certainly Treves' initial difficulties - "to integrate completely into the new environment in Italy"50 after the end of

-&lt;sup>48 On this point, see the contribution by Carmine Ampolo Discutere di storia greca e libertà negli anni Trenta alla scuola di Gaetano De Sanctis: Ferrabino, Momigliano, Treves tra Croce e Gentile in Piero Treves.
+48 On this point, see the contribution by Carmine Ampolo, Discutere di storia greca e libertà negli anni Trenta alla scuola di Gaetano De Sanctis: Ferrabino, Momigliano, Treves tra Croce e Gentile, in Piero Treves.
 Tra storia ellenistica e storia della cultura, edited by A. Magnetto, pp. 24-52, in part.
 47-51.

-&lt;sup>49 C. Franco, Introduzione to P. Treves, "Le piace Tacito?", cit., p.
+49 C. Franco, Introduzione to P. Treves, "Le piace Tacito?", cit., p.
 XLVII.

-&lt;sup>50 R. Pertici, Piero Treves storico di tradizione, "Rivista Storica Italiana", 106, 1994, pp. 651-734, 721.
+50 R. Pertici, Piero Treves storico di tradizione, "Rivista Storica Italiana", 106, 1994, pp. 651-734, 721.